tparsons9/Projects/README.md

 ## Regression Discontinuity Patient and PCP.ipynb

 This was an example project where I began researching Regression Discontinuity Design (RDD).
 The purpose of this project was to gain a general understanding of RDD and apply it to an interest.
 My significant other is a medical student, and the intersection of marketing and medicine is of great interest to me, so I wanted to see how RDD can be used in this discipline.
 Data were simulated to represent distance to Primary Care Physician (PCP) and the willingness to seek medical treatment, however, I would like to pursue surveys for future research.
-At this point, the data was not readily available.
+At this point, the data were not readily available.

 The "idea" behind RDD in this context, was that we could determine ideal pop-up clinic locations based on a localized study.
 We can measure the ATE of a pop-up clinic based on original distance and the post-treatment effect on willingness to visit a PCP.
 * Contains: